Baby information for mothers who take medication to support their mental health in pregnancy

 • During the check the Healthcare Professional will talk to you about any concerns they find with your baby and whether these are due to medication or other causes.
 They will explain any investigations or treatment needed.

-• If you are taking one medication in pregnancy your baby will be observed for 24 hours in hospital.
-If you are taking more than one medication in pregnancy, a referral will be made to the paediatrician and they will put a plan in place for your baby i.e. the length of time Healthcare Professionals will observe your baby.
-Please note: You will not be seen by the paediatrician.
-Unfortunately home births are not available to you as your baby will require at least 24 hours of observations by a Healthcare Professional.
+• If you are taking more than one medication in pregnancy or one of the medications that require your baby to be observed, a referral will be made to the paediatrician, and they will put a plan in place for your baby.
+This will state the minimum length of time Healthcare Professionals will observe your baby for.
+Please note: You may not be seen by the paediatrician however you will receive a letter regarding the plan of care for your baby.

-• Many medications are safe to take while breastfeeding, the professionals involved with your care will work with you to find the most appropriate medication.
+• Many medications are also safe to take while breastfeeding, the health care professionals involved with your care will inform you if the medication you are taking is less suitable for breastfeeding and may discuss changing it with you.

 Who should I speak to if I’m worried about my baby’s health?